 Baxter Meridian Hemodialysis

-Hemodialysis is a medical procedure that removes certain elements from a person's blood.
-These elements are the waste materials that are not discharged due to failing kidney functions and may include such wastes as urea, potassium and even excess water.
-Hemodialysis is administered by professionals under the supervision of a doctor and nurses and is usually done in a specialized clinic or a room in a hospital.
+Hemodialysis is the most standard procedure used to treat advanced and permanent kidney failure; in this procedure certain elements are removed from a person's blood and body.
+These elements are the waste materials may include urea, potassium and even excess water.
+This procedure is complicated and requires the coordination of a number of professionals, including a nephrologist, dialysis nurses, dialysis technicians, dietitians, and social workers.
+Hemodialysis is typically administered three to five times a week by professionals under the supervision of a doctor and nurses and is usually done in a specialized clinic or a room in a hospital.

 How Hemodialysis Works